 responsible for accepting the recipients e-mail address which should receive the encrypted file.

+Does the below still hold true Ricardo?
+This needs some revision.

-3.3.2 Encryption Interface Description
+3.3.2 Lock Data Interface Description

-Input interface – text box for accepting data to encrypt, textbox which displays the users’ e-mail address, textbox to accept the recipient’s e-mail address
+Input interface – text box for accepting data to lock, textbox to accept the recipient’s e-mail address, browse for file button to find a file to lock.

-Output interface – textbox which displays encrypted data
+Output interface –A flag indicating the process was successful.

-3.3.3 Encryption Processing Detail
+3.3.3 Lock Data Processing Detail

 The Encryption Process – A file is read at the receiver’s FogWire application.
 As the file is read, an encryption method is acted on the characters of the file.
-The character that is altered is then written on another file that is created or chosen by the sender.
+The character that is altered is then written on another file that is Stored in Fogwire/Locked_Docs folder, etc.

 The encryption method is a derivative of the DES (Data Encryption standard) process.
 FogWire’s version will take in a 32 bit character and split the binary bit representation of this character into 2 separate binary integers.
 One will be the (Li) left integer of our original character and the other will be the (Ri) right integer.
 A copy of Ri (copyRi) will traverse as a parameter into the (innerF()) inner function and be encrypted with the recipient’s public key.
 The result from the innerF() function will be returned to the main Encryption process, being described, and be ‘Xored’ with our left integer (Li).
 ‘Xored’ is a term used to describe a mathematical function called exclusive or.
 It is when a bit in